Deirdre L. Webster Cobb, Esq.

 Joseph Greer is responsible for managing the day-to-day operations of the Civil Service Commission.
 As the primary back-up to the Chair/CEO, he ensures the goals and objectives of the Civil Service Commission are met and follows through with the Governor’s Office to achieve the Chair/CEO’s mission.
 In addition, he is responsible for executive oversight of the Division of Agency Services, OPRA, and the Office of Strategic Communications.

-Executive Director of Administrative Services
+Chief Executive Director of Administrative and Employee Services

 Responsible for managing administrative operations, Testing and Training for the Commission.